atbcb/usab-uswds/news/_posts/2024-05-16-u-s-access-board-celebrates-global-accessibility-awareness-day.md

 ---
 Today, May 16, 2024, the U.S. Access Board celebrates the 13th annual [Global Accessibility Awareness Day (GAAD)](https://accessibility.day/), a day dedicated to conversations and learning about digital access and inclusion for people with disabilities.
 Sachin Pavithran, Executive Director of the Board, [joined fellow disability and government leaders](https://www.youtube.com/watch?v=YQu_lryMJsE) at the White House today to celebrate GAAD and urged attendees to focus on the attitudinal changes needed to have accessibility fully realized across the globe every day.

+In today’s technology driven world, accessibility is a vital component to ensure that the more than one billion people worldwide with disabilities can independently navigate digital applications and content.

 <figure class="img-left">
   <a href="{{ site.baseurl }}/images/uploads/gaad-group.jpg">
     <img src="{{ site.baseurl }}/images/uploads/gaad-group.jpg" alt="Six people stand in a row, including Bernice Martin Lee, Tony Coelho, and Howard Rosemblum, along with Access Board staff members Sachin Pavithran, Kathy Eng, and Amy Nieves." class="center">